Leandro-Mill/Leandro-Mill/README.md

 - 🌱 I’m currently learning Pen Testing formats  .
 - 💻 Open to collaborate on projects related to cybersecurity and ethical hacking as well as troubleshooting devices and networking .

-## Projects

-Here are some projects I'm currently working on or have completed:

-- **Project 1:** Brief description or highlight.
-Include what you learned or accomplished.
-- **Project 2:** Brief description or highlight.
-Include what you learned or accomplished.
-- **Project 3:** Brief description or highlight.
-Include what you learned or accomplished.

-Feel free to explore these projects and provide any feedback or suggestions!

 ## Skills